 Instructions

-- In a stand mixer (or a bowl), combine the coconut oil, honey and peanut butter until they are well combined and the mixture is smooth.
+- In a stand mixer (or a large mixing bowl), combine the coconut oil, honey, and peanut butter until they are well combined and the mixture is smooth.

 - Without rinsing out the blender, add the oats, shredded coconut and flaxseed.
 Pulse until the oats and coconut are crumbled together in small pieces, about 5-6 rounds.
-Pour Team Dry into the stand mixer.
+Pour the dry ingredients into the stand mixer.

-- Using the paddle attachment, turn the mixer on low and mix all the ingredients together until they are well combined and sticky.
+- Using the paddle attachment, turn the mixer on low (or mix with a spoon) and mix all the ingredients together until they are well combined and sticky.

 Notes

-For an extra indulgent treat (and to make the balls prettier), dip them in chocolate and roll in extra crushed pretzels.
+- For an extra indulgent treat (and to make the bites prettier), dip them in chocolate and roll them in extra crushed pretzels.

 Have you ever thrown in some protein powder to boost the protein?
 If so (or not) can you recommend how?